davidmoten/hilbert-curve/README.md

 * translate the C# code to java (use `long` instead of `uint`)
 * write the bit manipulations between the transposed index and the `BigInteger` index
 * lots of unit tests
-* made a simple easy-to-read API
+* made a simple easy-to-read API (hopefully)
+* TODO supplement with utilities for using a Hilbert Index with bounding box searches